Patrolin/qPact/README.md

 # qPact

-a library for manipulating DOM elements
+a library for manipulating DOM Nodes

-## q
+## q.js

 ### searching for Elements